In The Communitty

 Current activities include; a baseball diamond, horseshoe pits, playground equipment and picnic areas.

-Trail to connect will and dupage counties
+Trail connecting will and dupage counties